 There may sometimes be a temptation to ignore a complaint and hope it'll just go away.
 Maybe the patient won't follow up.
 Maybe the incident won't occur again.
-This is a very short-sighted way to run any business as there are clear benefits to appropriately managing complaints.
+This is a very short-sighted way to run any business as there are clear benefits when complaints are managed appropriately.